Prescott, Cowboys beat Giants 44-20 year after ankle injury

-The already injury-plagued Giants lost running back Saquon Barkley to an apparent ankle sprain in the first quarter and quarterback Daniel Jones to a concussion in the second quarter.
+Prescott walked off the field after bouncing back from two early mistakes that led to turnovers a year after he was driven away in tears with the pandemic-limited crowd knowing his season was over because of the gruesome compound fracture of his right ankle.

-After a woozy Jones was taken off on a cart, New York (1-4) pulled even at 10-all on backup QB Mike Glennon's first snap of the season, a fourth-down handoff to Barkley's replacement Devontae Booker from the 1.
+“When I saw the cart, it definitely came into my head, ‘Get that thing out of here,’” Prescott said.
+“Hope he's OK, hope Saquon, hope all of those guys.
+We know this game can take a toll on your body.
+It was about turning the page and staying focused on what my job is.”

-Glennon and the Giants couldn't keep it up 364 days after then-Dallas backup Andy Dalton led a comeback to a 37-34 victory following the season-ending compound fracture and dislocation of Prescott's right ankle at the home of the Cowboys.
+After a woozy Jones was taken off, New York (1-4) pulled even at 10-all on backup Mike Glennon's first snap of the season, a fourth-down handoff to Barkley's replacement Devontae Booker from the 1.

-Dallas (4-1) has won four games in a row since a loss to Super Bowl champion Tampa Bay in the opener.
+Glennon and the Giants couldn't keep it up 364 days after then-Dallas backup Andy Dalton led a comeback to a 37-34 victory after Prescott's injury at the home of the Cowboys (4-1), who have four straight wins since an opening loss to Super Bowl champion Tampa Bay.

 Prescott had scoring tosses of 49 yards to CeeDee Lamb and 24 yards to Amari Cooper before star running back Ezekiel Elliott caught a pass in the flat and high-stepped into the end zone for a 4-yard score shortly after missing two plays to get his back checked.